 - Environment: Presence or absence of antibiotics.

 The overuse of antibiotics has led to the evolution of antibiotic-resistant bacteria.
-Bacteria with genes that confer resistance to antibiotics are more likely to survive and reproduce in the presence of antibiotics.
+That said, bacteria with genes that confer resistance to antibiotics are more likely to survive and reproduce in the presence of antibiotics.
 This is a major public health concern, as antibiotic-resistant bacteria can cause infections that are difficult to treat.

 4. Human Skin Color and UV Radiation: